feelpp/feelpp-book/GettingStarted/linux.md

 ```
 You should consider running parallel compilation (`make -j 12` for example).
 #### Optional: installation
 The one that want Feel++ installed in his system can use `make install`.
-For more information, we refer to the cmake documentation.
+For more information, we refer to the cmake do